 Fruits and Vegetables

-Frozen Vegetables: Often overlooked, frozen vegetables can be more economical than fresh, with the added advantage of having a longer shelf life and retaining their nutritional value.
-They reduce food waste, as you can use only what you need and store the rest.
-Frozen vegetables are perfect for quick stir-fries, smoothies, or as a nutritious side dish.
+Frozen Vegetables: Often ignored, frozen vegetables can be cheaper than fresh ones.
+They last longer and keep their nutrients well.
+You can take only what you need, helping to cut down on food waste.
+These vegetables are ideal for quick meals like stir-fries, and smoothies, or as a nutritious side dish.

 Pantry Must-Haves